EDUC 698: MA THESIS/PROJECT SEMINAR

 The EDUC 698 course is an independent class to assist you in completing your culminating activity for your MA, either a project or a thesis.
 This cougar course website is designed to assist you with the writing portion of the activity as well as provide resources for your research and project development.

 It is recommended that you take this class in Fall or Spring.
-To minimize your need to repeat the class it is suggested that you do not register for the class until you have your first three chapters approved, so that you are set up for success in one semester.
+To minimize your need to repeat the class it is suggested that you do not register for the class until you have three chapters approved by your committee chairperson/advisor, so that you are set up for success in one semester.

-Make an appointment with you committee at the beginning of the semester and develop a timeline of what is due in order for you to complete your MA this semester.
+Make an appointment with your committee at the beginning of the semester and develop a timeline of what is due in order for you to complete your MA this semester.
+It is expected that you have a draft of all 5 chapters approved by your committee chairperson/advisor by week 8 of the semester you plan to finish.
 If you do not meet the deadlines, be prepared to take this course again next semester.